-For the design of electrical installations, the IEC 61892 series, including corrigendum 1 to IEC 61892-2 (2012), should be used.
+For the design of electrical installations, the IEC 61892 series should be used.
 In those cases where the IEC 61892 series is not applicable, relevant parts of the IEC 60092 series and Regulations relating to electrical power installations (in Norwegian only) should be used.